Contents

 There are many kinds of touch switches, and each acts as an important electronic component in the devices that utilize them.
 The common types include:

-1. A simple touch on and off switch circuit
+A simple touch-on and-off switch circuit

 For this circuit, you will need only a single MOSFET and a single relay.
 They work using electric power that is from as little as a 9V DC supply voltage to the circuit.
 Its working principle is that when you touch the Ground and Gate terminals, the appliance is in the OFF state.
-When the Gate and the Supply connect due to touch, the Switch is in the ON state.
+When the Gate and the Supply connect due to the touch, the Switch is in the ON state.

 Touch Switch

-2. Touch switch circuit using 555 timer
+Touch switch circuit using 555 timer

 This rather simple ON and OFF touch switch circuit has a lot in common with the voltage 2 group.
 The key differentiating factor is the integrated circuit timers included.
 These could be NE555 or LM555.
 The touch switch circuit, in this case, has two touchpads, one for each state.
 It works by utilizing the high input impedance of the trigger pin of the 555 IC.
 The induced voltage of the human body then rises for a time determined by C1 and R1.
 After that, the transistor drives the relay, which then drives the load.

-3. Touch toggle switch circuit using NAND gate
+Touch toggle switch circuit using NAND gate

 Here, a digital 4011 logic gate forms the base of the touch switch circuit.
 The second pin on the IC is “HI” logic.
 Touching the plate connected to the second pin results in a HIGH logic.
 When there is no touch to the plater, there is LOW logic.
 The inclusion of the 22-ohm resistor on pin 1 results in the circuit being susceptible to touch.

-4. Touch activated Switch circuit
+Touch activated Switch circuit

 This type is often part of integrated digital circuits.
 It uses a single metal plate and works like a typical ON and OFF switch.
 The switch circuit utilizes an IC to take electrical signals from the finger.
-That is what becomes the digital signal which triggers a change of the OFF or ON states.
+That is what becomes the digital signal, which triggers a change of the OFF or ON states.

-5. Simple touch switch using transistor
+Simple touch switch using transistor

 It is an updated version of the original simple ON and OFF touch switch circuit.
 It is often a replacement of the original when the IC controlling the switch operations proves to be cumbersome.
 The simple touch switch uses just a transistor.
 The A and B contacts connect when the switch needs to relay.
-This relay releases when the B and C contacts receive stimuli from touch.
+This relay is released when the B and C contacts receive stimuli from touch.

-6. Touch plate switch circuit using UJT
+Touch plate switch circuit using UJT

 As its name suggests, it uses the UJT 2N3819 as the main switching component.
 It is beneficial when the switch is part of devices that are not always near electric lines.
 By touching metal 1 and 2, the switch turns ON.
 Touching metal 2 and 3 triggers the relay resulting in an OFF state.

-7. Touch Motor Controller circuit using SCR and Schmitt Trigger
+Touch Motor Controller circuit using SCR and Schmitt Trigger

 Compared to the other types, this one is quite complex.
 Touching the metal plate in the circuit causes the Schmitt Trigger Circuit to take a signal from the Oscillator Circuit.
 It also pushes a bias current to the base of Q1-2N5088.
-That triggers an SCR1 which drives the 12V motor.
+That triggers an SCR1, which drives the 12V motor.

 How to Make a Simple Touch Switch Circuit